 HOW TO GET TO CLIFTON HAMPDEN

-Unfortunately, it’s not easy getting to Clifton Hampden via public transport.
+Public Transport: Unfortunately, getting to Clifton Hampden via public transport is not easy.
 Buses run from Didcot, but they’re infrequent.

 aerial shot of a man in a wetsuit swimming in a river